O. P. Dwivedi: Early life

 Onkar Prasad Dwivedi was born near Bindki in the state of Uttar Pradesh, India, on January 20, 1937.
 He came to Canada in 1963 as a student, where he earned a doctorate in political science at Queen's University, Kingston in 1968.
 Dwivedi joined the University of Guelph in 1967.
 He taught environmental policy and law and comparative public and development administration and served as chair of the Department of Political Science from 1979 to 1990.
 He was named University Professor Emeritus in 2003.

-He died on January 29, 2013, in Guelph, Ontario, Canada of complications due to cancer.
+He died on January 29, 2013, in Guelph, Ontario, Canada of complications due to cancer, at the age of 76.

 Publications

 Throughout his professional career Dwivedi authored over 30 books and 100 journal articles and book chapters.
 His area of research included subjects such as environmental policy and law, development administration, administrative culture, corruption and public sector ethics.

 A partial list of publications authored and/or edited by Dwivedi includes: